Coaching Intensive

 The road to healing is still a long process of internal work, but it can be sped up a bit with an intensive or two!

-If this kind of soul work is calling to you, an intensive might be a perfect place to start.
+If this kind of work is calling to you, an intensive might be a perfect place to start.

 What is a Coaching Intensive?